narrowin/ansible-mikrotik/README.md

 The labs provided by this repo are:

 - [three Mikrotik nodes](containerlabs/simple.clab.yml) interconnected and two Linux clients attached
-- [single Mikrotik node](containerlabs/simple.clab.yml) a basic singe node lab to test your playbooks without any lab complexities
+- [single Mikrotik node](containerlabs/simple.clab.yml) a basic single node lab to test your playbooks without any lab complexities

-You can spin up both labs simultaniously if you like to play around with both.
+You can spin up both labs simultaneously if you like to play around with both.

 #### Start containerlab from the terminal
 ```bash